 Sustainable development (SD) is anchored in the structure of the university.
-Vechta has set up an ESD working group and appointed a sustainability officer.
-It has also established organizational units and partnerships (a science shop, a Centre Regional Learning; a member of RCE Oldenburger Münsterland etc.) that deal with the transfer of SD to the region.
+Vectra has set up an ESD working group and appointed a sustainability officer.
+We have also established organizational units and partnerships (a science shop, a Centre Regional Learning; a member of RCE Oldenburger Münsterland etc.) that deal with the transfer of SD to the region.